-The outcomes of ministry were outlined in the previous chapters:-
+The outcomes of ministry were outlined earlier:-

-- 1. the person in need receives (what they need rather than what they want) - 2. the person giving has their ministry validated in some way and is encouraged in their own faith, - 3. it brings both the giver and receiver closer to both God and one another.
+- 1. the person in need receives (what they need rather than what they want) - 2. the person giving has their ministry validated in some way and is encouraged in their own faith, - 3. it brings both the giver and receiver closer to both God and one another, - 4. and it demonstrates and gives testimony to the love, power and capability of God to those who witnessed the exercise of ministry.

 We can use these as 'checks' to see if 'ministry' is the genuine article or not.
 Some things we consider as 'ministry' are not what they seem.
 They may appear very creditable and even 'spectacular' or 'highly desirable, but not stand up to closer examination.

 Let me give two examples, different extremes of the same thing that many Christians consider 'ministry' in all its fullness.
 Big missions may appear successful and have lots of 'converts' but these 'converts' are often the results of a carefully prepared, well-rehearsed and well delivered emotional 'hit' that overwhelms the senses.
 Whilst some of those attending may have had a genuine experience, many 'conversions' can be explained away as 'going with the flow and becoming a willing part of it'.